Fritz Fabritius

 Fritz Fabritius (27 March 1883 - 20 October 1957) was a Transylvanian-Saxon politician, ethnic group leader, and military officer.
 He served in numerous ethnic group roles embracing Nazism, including as Chairman of the National-Socialist Party of Romanian Germans (1932-1934), the German Party of Romania (1935-1939), and the Association of German Minorities in Europe (1939).

 Fabritius was born in Sibiu, Romania, into a military family.
-He transferred to active military service in 1903, serving in the Uhlan Regiment No. 7 Galicia until 1907, when he switched to the reserves after achieving the rank of Rittmaster.
+He transferred to active military service in 1903, serving in the Uhlan Regiment No. 7 Galicia until 1907, when he switched to the reserves after achieving the rank of Rittmeister.
 He joined the military again on the outbreak of World War I. He was later sent on a trip to Germany, returning to Romania "full of enthusiasm" for then-unknown Adolf Hitler.
 Inspired by this, he founded the building society called Self-Help (Selbsthilfe) in 1922, which advocated for a home nation for Transylvanian Saxons, and which heavily embraced many Nazi Party sentiments.
-The society closed within a year, and Fabritius refounded it in 1927, where it grew rapidly and to the influence of youth organizations became more political.
+The society closed within a year, and Fabritius re-established it in 1927, where it grew rapidly, under to the influence of youth organisations, became more political.
 In 1932 it was transformed into the National Socialist Self-help Movement for Germans in Romania (NSDR), which was explicitly pro-Nazi.
-The organization was banned multiple times by Ion G. Duca, a fierce opponent of far-right extremism, but still continued.
+The organisation was banned multiple times by Ion G. Duca, a fierce opponent of far-right extremism, but still continued.

 In 1935, Fabritius was elected Chairman of the German Party of Romania as a moderate, opposing Alfred Bonfert and Waldemar Gust.
-That year a split occurred between the radicals Nazis, led by Bonfert and Gust, and the moderates Nazis, led by Fabritius and Otto Jickeli.
-This effectively paralyzed the party, as Romanian Germans were heavily divided.
-The dispute was finally resolved in October 1938 by Edith von Coler, Germany's Special Representative who, after talks, established Fabritius as chairman and the radical group merged into the party.
-In December 1938, King Carol II founded the Frontul Renașterii Naționale, which Fabritius's party joined and Fabritius was cast aside because he did not have good relations with the current regime and for having sought autonomy.
-In February 1939, however, Fabritius became Chairman of the Association of German Minorities in Europe.
+That year, a split occurred between the radical Nazis, led by Bonfert and Gust, and the moderate Nazis, led by Fabritius and Otto Jickeli.
+This effectively paralysed the party, as Romanian Germans were heavily divided.
+The dispute was finally resolved in October 1938 after talks by Edith von Coler, Germany's Special Representative who established Fabritius as chairman and the radical group merged into the party.
+In December 1938, Fabritius's party joined the Frontul Renașterii Naționale, which was founded by King Carol II.
+However, Fabritius was cast aside since he had sought autonomy and did not have good relations with the current regime.
+In February 1939, Fabritius became Chairman of the Association of German Minorities in Europe.
 Within a few months, he started endorsing a German empire, and Armand Călinescu accused him of forming paramilitary units loyal to him and endorsing the expansion of Germany into Romania.
 Fabritius was recalled to Germany after nearly being charged with high treason.
 He returned to Romania a few months later but resigned from his roles.
 This effectively ended his political career; although he was rehabilitated, he never sought political power again.